Public Trust Surface

 How Prism frames weekly work

 Prism is built around a guided operating rhythm for Amazon PPC teams.
-The current public positioning is a 5-phase workflow with 24 guided action lanes.
+The current public positioning is a 5-phase workflow with 24 guided actions.
 The goal is not to automate every decision blindly.
 The goal is to surface the next highest-leverage actions in an order that makes review faster and safer.

 How recommendations are prioritized